Vishal9670/Mall-Custmoers-Project/README.md

-# Mall-Custmoers-Project
-The goal of this project is to segment customers based on their annual income and spending score to identify distinct groups that can help inform targeted marketing strategies and enhance customer engagement.
+#The goal of this project is to segment customers based on their annual income and spending score to identify distinct groups that can help inform targeted marketing strategies and enhance customer engagement.

 Dataset:
 The dataset used in this project contains customer information, specifically focusing on two key features: